Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 - Muscle relaxers – These medications can help with painful muscle spasms.

-- Tricyclic antidepressants – These antidepressants can reduce the amount of physical pain you feel but may take a while to work.
-Doctors aren’t entirely sure why antidepressants reduce pain, but it’s possible that they release chemicals that reduce the pain signal.
+- Norepinephrine modulators – These antidepressants can reduce the amount of physical pain you feel but may take a while to work.
+They work by releasing chemicals that reduce the pain signal.

 - Anti-seizure medications – The medications can calm your nerves, reducing the burning, stabbing and shooting pain that often comes with sciatica.
 They work by blocking pain signals.

-- Prescription pain relievers – Medications like opioids can be an effective way to make the pain go away.
+- Controlled substance pain relievers – Opioid medications can be an effective way to make the pain go away in the very short term.
 But opioids often make your pain worse when you stop taking them.
 Plus, they can also be addictive.
 So, doctors usually reserve them for severe pain, and then only prescribe them for a short period of time.

 5. Diet for sciatica